 6. Fill hot jars to ¼” of top.
 Wipe rims clean.
 Screw on 2-piece lids.
 Put filled jars in boiling water to cover.
 Boil 10 minutes (add 1 minute more for every 1,000 ft. above sea level).
 Remove from water.
 Let jars cool.
 Check seals; lids should be sucked down.
 Eat within 1 year.
 Lasts 3 weeks once opened.

-Apricot-Lavender Jam Option: Can be made using all the same ingredients and directions, except substitute 2 cups washed, chopped, mashed apricots for the blueberries.
-To soften firm apricots, bring to boil with ¼ cup water and simmer 5 minutes, stirring occasionally.
+Apricot-Lavender Jam Option: Can be made using 2 cups washed, chopped, mashed apricots for the blueberries.
+To soften firm apricots, bring prepared apricots to boil with ¼ cup water and simmer 5 minutes, stirring occasionally.
 Also, use 2 teaspoons calcium water and 1 ½ teaspoons Pomona’s Pectin powder.

 For more inspiring recipe ideas, see Preserving with Pomona's Pectin: The Revolutionary Low-Sugar, High-Flavor Method for Crafting and Canning Jams, Jellies, Conserves, and More by Allison Carroll Duffy and the Pomona's Partners, published by Fair Winds Press, June 2013, and available in paper or ebook everywhere books are sold.